 Besides reducing low-value orders, MOA brings several benefits:

-• Boost Average Order Value (AOV): Setting a minimum order amount encourages buyers to add more products to meet the threshold.
+- Boost Average Order Value (AOV): Encourages customers to add more items to meet the minimum threshold.

 Now that you know the benefits of MOA, you should implement it in your store.
 Let’s see how to do it 👇

-I found the “minimum order amount” mentioned in one place in the WooCommerce setting.
-You would find it while setting up the shipping zone in the free shipping method.
-There, it’s a requirement you can choose while giving free shipping.
+I found the minimum order amount mentioned in one place in the WooCommerce settings.
+You will find it when setting up the free shipping method in the shipping zone.
+It’s a requirement you can choose while giving free shipping.

 For starters, let’s see how to do it with code. 🧑💼